-- Mary Evert moved to amend Section 4172 as follows: - Section (c) to read, "An occupational therapist shall obtain informed consent from the patient or client prior to delivering occupational therapy services via telehealth, and shall include documentation of that consent statement in the patient's or client's health record". - Amend the wording under section (d), to make it clear occupational therapy practitioners must consider whether services provided via telehealth would be safe, effective, and appropriate.
+- ❖ Mary Evert moved to amend Section 4172 as follows: - Section (c) to read, "An occupational therapist shall obtain informed consent from the patient or client prior to delivering occupational therapy services via telehealth, and shall include documentation of that consent statement in the patient's or client's health record". - Amend the wording under section (d), to make it clear occupational therapy practitioners must consider whether services provided via telehealth would be safe, effective, and appropriate.
 Subsection (d)(1) is amended to read "Prior to providing occupational therapy services via telehealth, an occupational therapist shall determine whether an inperson evaluation is necessary; and".
-Subsection (d)(2) is amended to read "Prior to providing occupational therapy services via telehealth, an occupation (d)(2) is amended to read "Prior to providing occupational therapy services via telehealth, an occupational therapist shall determine whether in-person interventions are necessary". - add "and reside in the state." to the last sentence of section (a). - Kathay Lovell seconded the motion. - The motion was adopted. - Mary Evert moved to approve the amendments for noticing and to authorize the Executive Officer to make technical and non-substantive changes. - Kathay Lovell seconded the motion. - The motion was adopted.
+Subsection (d)(2) is amended to read "Prior to providing occupational therapy services via telehealth, an occupational therapist shall determine whether in-person interventions are necessary". - add "and reside in the state." to the last sentence of section (a). - Kathay Lovell seconded the motion. - The motion was adopted. - Mary Evert moved to approve the amendments for noticing and to authorize the Executive Officer to make technical and non-substantive changes. - \ Kathav Lovell seconded the motion. - The motion was adopted.